Samsung/Tizen.NET/_posts/2020-02-03-Using-a-Custom-Font-to-Your-XamarinForms-Tizen-Application.md

 To add fonts as resources, perform the following steps in the Visual Studio:

 ### 1. Create a folder to store the font files

-To create a folder for storing the font files, right click the project folder and select `Add > New Folder`.
+To create a folder for storing the font files, right-click the project folder and select **Add > New Folder**.

 <img src="https://d3unf4s5rp9dfh.cloudfront.net/Tizen_blog/customfont-create-folder.png" />

-Let's call it `Resources`.
+Let's call it **Resources**.

 <img src ="https://d3unf4s5rp9dfh.cloudfront.net/Tizen_blog/customfont-create-folder 2.png" />

 ### 2. Add a font file to your project
-To add a font file to your project, right click the `Resources` folder (that would have been created in previous step) and go to `Add > Existing item...`, or drag the file from `File Explore` (on Windows) / `Finder` (on Mac) and drop it into `Resources` folder.
-You can add True Type Font (`.ttf`) and Open Type Font (`.otf`) files.
-The example font file you can obtain from [here](https://github.com/xamarin/Xamarin.Forms/tree/master/Xamarin.Forms.Controls/Fonts).
+To add a font file to your project, right-click the **Resources** folder you just created and go to **Add > Existing item...**, or drag the file from **File Explore** (on Windows) or **Finder** (on Mac) and drop it into **Resources** folder.
+You can add TrueType font (`.ttf`) and OpenType font (`.otf`) files.
+You can obtain sample font files [here](https://github.com/xamarin/Xamarin.Forms/tree/master/Xamarin.Forms.Controls/Fonts).

 <img src="https://d3unf4s5rp9dfh.cloudfront.net/Tizen_blog/customfont-add-fonts.png" />

-Also, make sure that adding the font file with **`Build Action: Resources`**.
+Be sure to add the font file with **`Build Action: Resources`**.
 Otherwise, the font file will not be distributed as part of your app.

 <img src="https://d3unf4s5rp9dfh.cloudfront.net/Tizen_blog/customfont-add-fonts2.png" />

-After you add the font file to your project as a `Resource`, you can begin assigning the font to `VisualElement` having `FontFamily` property like `Label`, `Entry` and so on.
+After you add the font file to your project as a `Resource`, you can begin assigning the font to `VisualElement` items that have the `FontFamily` property, such as `Label`, `Entry`, and so on.
 Font name can be specified in XAML or specified in C# code.
-As I mentioned above, you no longer need to know platform specific rules for specifying `FontFamily` attributes.
-Whether it's using the full path and font name separated by a hash(`#`) as the font name (just like existing Android way) or it's just using the font name (just like existing iOS way),  it works well. :smiley:
+As I mentioned, you no longer need to know platform-specific rules for specifying `FontFamily` attributes.
+Whether it's using the full path and font name separated by a hash (#) as the font name (as with existing Android) or it's just using the font name (just like existing iOS way),  it works well. :smiley:

 > Note that the font file name and font name may be different.
 To discover the font name on Windows, right-click the `.ttf` file and select `Preview`.
 The font name can then be determined from the preview window.